eliostvs/tomate-indicator-plugin/README.md

 ### v0.4.0

-- Using the new event system.
+- Using the new event system

 License
 -------